 I would once again like to pay tribute to and express my thanks, on behalf of the Board, to each and every member of staff and management for making The Capricornian the strong member-focused Financial Institution that we are.
+The CEO Mr. Grounds and his management team in particular have done an excellent job.
+He continues to lead The Capricornian in a very determined, capable and inclusive manner.

-I would also like to thank my fellow Board Members for all of their dedication, diligence, hard work, and support to me, throughout this, another successful year for The Capricornian.
+I would also like to thank my fellow Board Members for their dedication, diligence, hard work, and support to me, throughout this, another successful year for The Capricornian.

 Notwithstanding our excellent products and service, it remains without doubt that our main point of difference to our competitors is our high level of personal and professional service, delivered by our extremely dedicated, knowledgeable and efficient staff and management.
-Finally, I would like to thank you, our members, for your continued support, without which, The Capricornian would not exist.
+Finally, I would like to thank you, our members, for your continued support, without which, The Capricomian would not exist.

-We as a Board, are extremely confident that this next year will show a continuation and enhancement of The Capricornian's success, and I look forward to being able to report the same to you next year.
+We as a Board, are extremely confident that this next year will show a continuation and enhancement of The Capricornian's success, and I look forward to being able to report same to you next year.